-The Company has entered into foreign currency forward exchange contracts, which have been designated as cash flow hedges, to hedge foreign currency exposure to the Indian Rupee.
-As of March 31, 2019, the notional amount of these derivatives was \$214 million, and the fair value totaling \$4 million is reported in prepaid expenses and other current assets in the consolidated balance sheet.
-As of December 31, 2018, the notional amount of these derivatives was \$202 million, and the fair value was nominal.
-Based on the amounts recorded in accumulated other comprehensive loss at March 31, 2019, the Company estimates that it will recognize losses of approximately \$2 million in cost of processing and services during the next twelve months as foreign currency forward exchange contracts settle.
+The Company has entered into foreign exchange forward contracts, which have been designated as cash flow hedges, to hedge foreign currency exposure to the Indian Rupee.
+As of June 30, 2019, the notional amount of these derivatives was \$220 million, and the fair value totaling \$6 million is reported in prepaid expenses and other current assets in the consolidated balance sheet.
+As of December 31, 2018, the notional amount of these derivatives was \$202 million, and the fair value totaling \$6 million is reported in accumulated other comprehensive loss at June 30, 2019, the Company estimates that it will recognize gains of approximately \$5 million in cost of processing and services during the next twelve months as foreign exchange forward contracts settle.

-In March 2019, the Company entered into Treasury Locks, designated as cash flow hedges, in the aggregate notional amount of \$5 billion to manage exposure to fluctuations in benchmark interest rates in anticipation of the possible issuance of fixed rate debt in connection with the refinancing of certain indebtedness of First Data and its subsidiaries (see Note 13).
-The fair value of the Treasury Locks, which totaled \$35 million at March 31, 2019 was recorded primarily within accounts payable and accrued expenses in the consolidated balance sheet with a corresponding amount recorded in accumulated other comprehensive loss, net of income taxes.
+In March 2019, the Company entered into treasury lock agreements ("Treasury Locks"), designated as cash flow hedges, in the aggregate notional amount of \$5 billion to manage exposure to fluctuations in benchmark interest rates in anticipation of the issuance of fixed rate debt in connection with the refinancing of certain indebtedness of First Data and its subsidiaries.
+On June 24, 2019, concurrent with the issuance of senior notes (see Note 13), the Treasury Locks were settled resulting in a payment, included in cash flows from operating activities, of \$183 million recorded in accumulated other comprehensive loss, net of income taxes, and will be amortized to earnings over the terms of the originally forecasted interest payments.
+Based on the amounts recorded in accumulated other comprehensive loss at June 30, 2019, the Company estimates that it will recognize approximately \$21 million in interest expense during the next twelve months related to settled interest rate hedge contracts.